milaurila/contig-overlap-graphs/doc/notebook.md

 Wrote a script with this strategy that gets a million lines in about 3 seconds (wall time).
 Not satisfied with the non-randomness of this.

+### 2021-05-29

+#### Getting sample data

+Discovered the Unix "shuf" command which grabs *N* random lines from a file.
+We get *N*=1,000,000 random lines in about 14 seconds.
+The sample file generated from this will be used for tests.